CreatingNull/RPI-Pico-Volume-Controller/README.md

 The `requirements-development.txt` file should be installed on a dev python environment to ensure your IDE has typing stubs to introspect your source.

 `deploy.py` is provided as a simple helper script to allow automation of loading new code from the repo onto a device for test, this can be configured to run via your IDE.
+Pass a directory argument for your Pico when calling the `deploy` script.

 To expose the storage device for development you need to short the GP13 pin to ground on boot, generally for development you want a permanent short between these pins.

+Pre-Commit is used to automate linting and formatting on the repository.

 ---